jh1993/UnderusedOptions/README.txt

 Hibernation:
 - Now also works on nature minions.
-- If an eligible minion has more than 100 ice resistance, it instead has a chance to heal for 15 HP each turn equal to the percentage of its ice resistance above 100, to a maximum of 100%.
+- For every 100 ice resistance a minion has above 100, it will be healed each turn for the same amount.
+An excess of less than 100 instead has a chance to heal the minion.

 Holy Water:
 - Affected allies also deal 2 holy or ice damage once to all enemies in a radius equal to the number of SH they have, even if their SH are maxed out.
 Holy damage from this skill cannot trigger itself.
 Cost increased to 5 SP.